A spectral sequence for spaces of maps between operads: Excision in categories

-\chapter{Excision in categories}
+\section{Excision in categories}

 Let $I$ be a small category.
-In this chapter we will investigate the change of sets of natural transformations between two $I$-shaped diagrams of simplicial sets if we remove or add a new object (with morphisms) from or to $I$.
-Throughout this chapter all model categories (of $I$-diagrams) are equipped with the projective model structure.
+In this section we will investigate how spaces of natural transformations between two $I$-shaped diagrams of simplicial sets change if we remove or add a new object (with morphisms) from or to $I$.
+Throughout this section all model categories (of $I$-diagrams) are equipped with the projective model structure.
 We choose functorial fibrant and cofibrant replacements.
 (Their existence follows from the small object argument.)
 As a model for derived mapping spaces $\RNat(F,G)$ we choose the simplicial mapping space between the cofibrant and fibrant replacements $\Map(F^c,G^f)$.\\